Comparing long-term ownership costs

 Gas-powered vehicles do seem to be better value at purchase, but their long-term fuel and maintenance costs can mount up quickly.

-Meanwhile, EVs might be more expensive to buy or lease, but the cost of charging them is a tiny fraction of the cost of gas for an equivalent gas-powered vehicle.
+Meanwhile, EVs might be more expensive to buy or lease, but the cost of charging them is less than the cost of gas for an equivalent gas-powered vehicle.
 And with far fewer mechanical parts, they also require a lot less maintenance.

 Let's look at these three areas to see how an EV could not only help save the planet, but also save you money.